Nashville, Tennessee: Education

-The city is served by Metropolitan Nashville Public Schools, also referred to as Metro Schools.
-This district is the second largest school district in Tennessee, and enrolls approximately 85,000 students at 169 schools.
+By the 1850s, Nashville earned the nickname “Athens of the South” by becoming the first southern city to establish a public school system.
+Today, the city is served by Metropolitan Nashville Public Schools, also referred to as Metro Schools.
+This district is the second-largest school district in Tennessee, and enrolls approximately 85,000 students at 169 schools.
 In addition, Nashville is home to numerous private schools, including Montgomery Bell Academy, Harpeth Hall School, University School of Nashville, Lipscomb Academy, The Ensworth School, Christ Presbyterian Academy, Father Ryan High School, Pope John Paul II High School, Franklin Road Academy, Davidson Academy, Nashville Christian School, Donelson Christian Academy, and St. Cecilia Academy.
 Combined, all of the private schools in Nashville enroll more than 15,000 students.